hatzfeld/certbot-local-dns/README.md

 ```
 39 5 * * 1 certbot renew --renew-hook '/etc/letsencrypt/post_renewal.sh'
 ```
+You will find the stub of a script file post_renewal.sh in this project.

 If you are an experienced user, you can change some renewal parameters by editing your domain file in /etc/letsencrypt/renewal.
 But be careful, since you may break the renewal process!